marchaem/GO/README.md

  - Execute the binary : ./YourEx.exe

+ - You can also execute directly your program without pre-compiling it with the run command :

+        go run Yourprogram.go

  # On Linux and MacOS :
    - Download the Linux or MacOS archive of the go website https://golang.org/dl/